-- You are experiencing severe pain
+You are experiencing severe pain

 If you have blood in the stool

-- Unexplained weight loss
+Unexplained weight loss

 You are vomiting, particularly if there are specks of blood in your vomit

 You are 55 years or over and have never experienced indigestion before

 You feel that medication you are taking is aggravating your symptoms of indigestion.

 Liked what you read?
-Sign up to receive my regular emails full of simple tips and advice to help you relieve your digestive troubles including IBS, indigestion, bloating and much more.
+Sign up to receive my twice monthly emails full of simple tips and advice to help you relieve your digestive troubles including indigestion, bloating, and much more.